 Conventional loans are the most common type of mortgage done today, mostly due to the fact that they offer the lowest interest rates available.
-These are your 30-year fixed rate loans.
+These are your fixed rate loans.
 They have the best rates and the best terms and are very straightforward in their requirements and in what they offer.
 The strict requirements for credit, proof of income and cash reserves make them the

 hardest to qualify for but if you do qualify, you will have the lowest rates and best terms available.

 But don’t be fooled into thinking that you have to have perfect credit to qualify.
 Even if you don’t think your credit is good enough, you may still qualify.
 And if you don’t, we can analyze your credit and let you know what to do so that you can improve your credit and then qualify for the best loan available.

 Another misconception about conventional mortgages is that you have to have a large down payment when buying a home.
 The fact is that you can qualify with less money down than you might expect, making it easier to qualify than you may think.

 FHA is the Federal Housing Administration and although it is the government agency this program is named after, they don’t actually lend the money.
 Banks lend the money on the FHA loan program.

 This type of loan is easier to qualify for than your typical conventional mortgage but the terms are very similar.
 Credit requirements are easier, the minimum down payment is lower and they don’t require as much cash reserves.
 Often there are no cash reserves required at all.